-The mission of the CTSI Training and Professional Development Program is to provide educational opportunities that facilitate the training of clinical and basic science investigators, clinical trialists, laboratory technicians, study coordinators and other related personnel required to establish and support multi- and interdisciplinary clinical and translational researchers and research teams.
+The CTSI Translational Workforce Development Program serves as a hub for translational science education at UF.
+It provides educational opportunities that facilitate the training of clinical and basic science investigators, clinical trialists, laboratory technicians, study coordinators and other related personnel required to establish and support multi- and interdisciplinary clinical and translational researchers and research teams.

 Learn more about our opportunities for:

 Numerous seminars, courses and workshops are offered throughout the year.

 In addition, the CTSI Academy of Research Excellence offers advanced certificate programs for UF clinical investigators and research coordinators working with human subjects, and the CTSI Mentor Academy helps strengthen the skills of current and potential research mentors.